GustavoBrunner/gustavobrunner/README.md

 # 🚀 Gustavo Brunner

 I'm a backend developer who loves to create scalable and efficient solutions.
 I have experiences in backend development using many technologies and frameworks.
-Throughtout the last almost 2 years as a freelancer, I have been part of project such as an inner process manager of a business, or a financial manager for a store.
+Throughtout the last almost two years as a freelancer, I have been part of project such as an inner process manager of a business, or a financial manager for a store.
+And five game projects for my Digital Games graduation course.
 --
 Sou um desenvolvedor backend apaixonado por criar soluções escaláveis e eficientes.
 Tenho experiência em desenvolvimento backend utilizando diversas tecnologias e frameworks.
 Ao longo dos últimos quase dois anos, participei de projetos desde um gestor de processos internos de uma empresa, até um gestor de finanças para uma loja.
+E cinco projeto de jogos para minha graduação em Jogos Digitais

 ---